CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### **Developments**

-If King Grom is defeated, Vyerith will attempt to eliminate Burrowbard and escape with the map, heading toward area 11 and making her exit through the concealed canvas door.
+If King Grom is defeated, Vyerith will attempt to eliminnate Burrowbard and escape with the map, heading toward area 11 and making her exit through the concealed canvas door.
 If cornered, the doppelganger will fight to the death rather than be captured.

 Should Burrowbard regain consciousness, he expresses his gratitude to the party for coming to his rescue but insists on not leaving Mountainmaw Castle without his map.
 Unfortunately, he is unaware of King Grom's map's hiding place, as detailed in the "Treasure" section.